January 07, 2026

 Our Founder

-She is currently a member of the Acquisitions Committee of the International Latin American Circle of the Pompidou Center (Paris), the Committee of the Latin American and Caribbean Art Fund of MoMA (New York), the International Committee and former president of the Fundación arteba (Buenos Aires), the Association of Friends of Museo de Arte Moderno de Buenos Aires, and the International Advisory Council of the Americas Society (New York).
-Born in Argentina, Amalia Amoedo lives and works in Uruguay.
+She is currently a member of the Acquisitions Committee of the International Latin American Circle of the Pompidou Center (Paris), the Committee of the Latin American and Caribbean Art Fund of MoMA (New York), the International Committee and former president of the Fundación arteba (Buenos Aires), the Art Patrons Program and of the Acquisitions Committee of the Museo de Arte Moderno de Buenos Aires, and the International Advisory Council of the Americas Society (New York).

 Team